lorey/github-stars-by-topic/README.md

 ## Usage

 Just run `python3 main.py` on the command line.
-It will ask you for your GitHub credentials to fetch your stars and then do it's job.
+It will ask you for your GitHub credentials to fetch your stars and then do its job.
 The result will be a folder in the main directory that you can copy or save in a GitHub repository for others to browse.

 ## Dependencies